NHS Syndicated content

 Summary of terms

 By using the NHS website syndicated content, you agree to be bound by the standard licence terms.
-View our summary of terms for more information on attribution, tracking, caching and usage.
+View our summary of terms for more information on attribution, caching and usage.

 While information and data that is already published cannot be subject to an FOI request, you can download extracts of our latest datasets in a re-usable format.
 You can also find out what we're doing to improve our open data programme.